dejanbogdanovski/website-repos/README.md

 # CarStore Project

 *This is website project about a eShop.
-This project includes the magento platform for eShops and dockers.*
+This project includes the Magento eComerece platform and docker.*

 To be able to see the result of this project you need to do the following basic steps:
 - Download Docker from the [official website](https://www.docker.com) and after that install the docker.